Norwegian Americans: Traditions

 Kransekake cake decorated with small flags of Norway at the Olmsted County Fair in Rochester, Minnesota.

 Today, the traditions practiced by Norwegian Americans are distinct from those practiced in modern-day Norway.
 Norwegian Americans are primarily descendants of 19th or early 20th century working class and rural Norwegians, and the traditions which these immigrants brought with them represented a specific segment of the Norwegian population and cultural period.
 As these traditions continued to evolve in an American context, they are today divergent from that of modern-day Norway.

 Norwegian Americans actively celebrate and maintain their heritage in many ways.
 Much of these traditions center upon Lutheran-Evangelical church communities.
 Other organizations, such as the Sons and Daughters of Norway and the Chicago Norske Klub also serve to preserve their ethnic heritage.
 Culinary customs (e.g., lutefisk and lefse), national dress (bunad), and Norwegian holidays (Syttende Mai) are also popular.
 Some regional festivals celebrate Norwegian heritage, predominantly in areas with a high density of Norwegian Americans, such as Norsk Høstfest (English: Norwegian Autumn Festival), an annual festival held in Minot, North Dakota.

 A number of towns in the United States, particularly in the Upper Midwest, are known for their display of Norwegian heritage, including: Stoughton, Wisconsin; Sunburg, Minnesota; Ulen, Minnesota; and Westby, Wisconsin.
-Starbuck, Minnesota is known to produce the largest lefse in the world.
+Starbuck, Minnesota, is known to produce the largest lefse in the world.
 Other regions known for their Norwegian heritage or origins include: Norge, Virginia; Petersburg, Alaska; Poulsbo, Washington; and Lapskaus Boulevard, the nickname of 8th Avenue in Brooklyn.

 A re-enactment of Norwegian farmers making head cheese in Wisconsin.

 There are a number of museums commemorating the Norwegian-American immigrant experience.
 Norskedalen is a natural and cultural heritage site near Coon Valley, Wisconsin, spread over 440 acres which exhibits the Norwegian immigrant experience of the late 1800s.
-Little Norway, Wisconsin is a living museum of a Norwegian village located in Blue Mounds, Wisconsin.
-The National Nordic Museum in the Ballard, a district Seattle heavily settled by Scandinavian immigrants, serves as a community gathering place.
-The Vesterheim Norwegian-American Museum in Decorah, Iowa is the largest museum in the United States dedicated to the experiences of a single immigrant population and has an extensive collection of Norwegian-American artifacts.
+Little Norway, Wisconsin, is a living museum of a Norwegian village located in Blue Mounds, Wisconsin.
+The National Nordic Museum in the Ballard, a district in Seattle heavily settled by Scandinavian immigrants, serves as a community gathering place.
+The Vesterheim Norwegian-American Museum in Decorah, Iowa, is the largest museum in the United States dedicated to the experiences of a single immigrant population and has an extensive collection of Norwegian-American artifacts.
 Chapel in the Hills, located in Rapid City, South Dakota, is an exact replica of the Borgund Stave Church of Lærdal Municipality, Norway.
 The church's site also maintains other period typical historical buildings.